jordienr/zenblog/todo/mvp.md

 ## Posts

+- [] When uploading an image, it would be nice if you could rename it before uploading.
 - [] See "published at" and "updated at" dates in post list
 - [] change published date in post settings
 - [x] View all posts